 A deliciously simple whipped cream recipe made with amaretto.
 It takes boring whipped toppings to the next level!

 Kim and I figured, why not add another flavored topping to the site?
 Our amaretto whipped cream is an almond flavored take on the dish.

 It’s perfect for after dinner drinks like decaf coffee.
 It doesn’t take long to make and only requires a few ingredients.
 To be honest, I’m not sure why there aren’t more flavored whipped creams on the market.
 But, I digress.

 Amaretto Whipped Cream Instructions:

 Measure out the amaretto, heavy cream, and powdered sugar.
 Go ahead and grab a hand mixer and bowl or your stand mixer.

 After that, combine the heavy cream and sugar in a mixing bowl.
-Beat them together for about three (3) minutes.
-The powdered sugar should be completely dissolved.
+Beat them together for about 3 minutes.

 At this point, increase the mixer speed to medium and whip the cream until soft peaks form.
 See the picture below as a reference.

 Then, turn off your mixer long enough to add the amaretto.
 Once it’s added, continue beating the heavy cream until it forms stiff peaks.

 That’s it, your amaretto whipped cream is done!
 Kim and I hope you enjoyed the recipe and wish you all the best!!

 Amaretto Whipped Cream Recipe Tips:

 - I’ve been asked, “What is whipped cream made of?”
 Maybe not in those exact words, but it has happened in the past.
 Your basic recipe consists of heavy cream that is whipped with a hand or stand mixer, that’s it.
 Variations include adding vanilla extract, sugar, various liqueurs, and flavoring extracts like hazelnut or mint.

 - “How long does homemade whipped cream last?”
-Personally, I use my own three (3) day standard.
-After three (3) days, it’s questionable.
-Now, you might be wondering, why three (3) days?
+Personally, I use my own 3 day standard.
+After 3 days, it’s questionable.
+Now, you might be wondering, why 3 days?
 Well, a long time ago, I was ServSafe certified.
 That’s a certification in food safety that requires training and testing.

 - Next, increase the speed to medium for an additional 5-7 minutes or until the whipped cream begins to form soft peaks.
 Turn off the mixer.